mark3982/water.rs/README.md

 Currently, the library only provides support for the TCP bridge, but I plan to add others such as UDP which will sport the same cons and pros of it.

-Performance
-===

-I recently did a pingpong test comparing the channels that Rust uses and water.
-The results were encouraging.
-Water was just a bit slower which is expected since it performs more.

-_If you have any benchmarks or information please share it with me at kmcg3413@gmail.com_

 Asynchronous Versus Synchronous Calls
 ===